Exploring Cartan gravity with dynamical symmetry breaking: Introduction

-In these papers, the recovery of the co-tetrad via (\ref{dv}) was aided by actually enforcing the symmetry breaking ansatz $V^{2}=\mp \ell^{2}$ by adding a Lagrange multiplier to the gravitational action.
+In the papers \cite{Stelle:1979va,Stelle:1979aj,Pagels:1983pq} the recovery of the co-tetrad via (\ref{dv}) is aided by actually enforcing the symmetry breaking ansatz $V^{2}=\mp \ell^{2}$ by adding a Lagrange multiplier to the gravitational action.
 By analogy, in the electroweak theory this would be akin to fixing $\Phi^{\dagger}\Phi =\mathrm{const.}$ via a similar constraint.
 It appears to be the case however that fluctuations of the scalar $\Phi^{\dagger}\Phi$, in the form of the electroweak Higgs particle, have been detected.
 Therefore in electroweak theory, variations in the action $\Phi^{{\cal A}}$ are not restricted.
-If indeed Cartan gravity represents a step closer to the remaining parts of physics, it would seem that fluctuations in $\eta_{ab}V^{a}V^{b}$ should similarly be allowed.
+If indeed Cartan gravity represents a step closer to the remaining parts of physics, it would seem that fluctuations in $\eta_{ab}V^{a}V^{b}$ should similarly be allowed.\footnote{The Higgs field also plays a central role in the renormalizability of the electroweak theory.
+Whether the introduction of the gravitational Higgs field $V^a$ can play a similar role should be investigated but is outside the scope of this paper.}

-This implies that symmetry breaking solutions to a Cartan gravity model should follow from free variation of fields.
-We note that the authors of \cite{Stelle:1979va} indeed considered actions where $V^{a}$ was allowed to vary.
-However, we note that these actions are non-polynomial in the fields $\{A^{a}_{\ph{a}b},V^{a}\}$.
-As a simplifying principle we shall seek to consider only actions that are polynomial in these fields.
-Therefore our restrictions represent a point of departure from prior work \cite{Wilczek:1998ea,Leclerc:2005qc,Tresguerres:2008jf}.